+The certificate curriculum requires three semesters.
 The Associate in Applied Science Degree requires 3 semesters of surgical technology courses and 18 credit hours of prerequisites.
 Program graduates are required to take the National Certification Exam from the National Board of Surgical Technology and Surgical Assisting (NBSTSA) upon completion of program requirements for graduation.
 Graduating students must meet the requirement of 120 clinical cases achieved, based on criteria of the Surgical Technology Core Curriculum.